sstsimulator/sst-macro/docs/manual/manual.md

 host_compute_modeling = true
 ````

 in your parameter file.
 In this case, SST-macro will use the wall time that the host takes to run code between MPI calls and use that as simulated time.
-This only makes sense, of course, if you didn't do any skeletonization and the original code is all there.
+This only makes sense if you did not do any skeletonization and the original code is all there.

 If you do skeletonize your application and remove computation, you need to replace it with a model of the time or resources necessary to perform that computation so that SST-macro can advance simulation time properly.
 These functions are all accessible by using the SST compiler wrappers or by adding `#include <sstmac/compute.h>` to your file.